startinmerc/warbler-client/README.md

 * Tweak navbar styling, add btn classes to links
 * Responsive navbar elements

+#### User Path
+* Add Path & update links to individual user
+* Modify MessageList to filter by user if needed
+* Add new message link to UserASide

+#### isEdited
+* Add isEdited to Message schema & edit handler
+* Render text if message is edited

 ---

 ### To Do:

-* Add user page to show user's messages
+* Add isCorrectUser to MessageForm edit
+* Expand User to include profile text
-* Add isEdited to db.message, render in frontend
+* Render in UserAside
-* Add shape-outside to MessageItem to wrap user icon
-* Rebuild layout
+* Make User page include UserAside